Choosing your bridal team

 My bridesmaids are a group of 4, I’ll introduce them in chronological order as they became part of my life.

 1994, My sister - Maid of Honor was born, my mirror and my opposite, perfect combination to thrive in life together.
 She is my ongoing motivation when I need and extra pus, she longingly teaches me about life and always reminds me about the importance of a smile.

-1996, My school bf - bridesmaid, became part of my life when I joined the Santa Francisca Romana School, through our high school years we were neighbours we took the same bus, we used to do homework together, we were part of the cheerleading squad and the 2006-07 winning formula to lead the Student board.
+1996, My school bf - Bridesmaid.
+Became part of my life when I joined the Santa Francisca Romana School.
+Through high school years, we were neighbors we took the same bus, we used to do homework together, we were part of the cheerleading squad and the 2006-07 winning formula to lead the Student board.

-Yeah, a lot of planning, booking and recommendations to do.
-So taking into consideration all the effort that in itself a wedding requires we are grateful to have the support from our bridal team for the pre/post wedding activities to make all of it happen, nice and smooth.
+Yeah, a lot of planning, booking, and recommendations to do.
+Taking into consideration all the effort that in itself a wedding requires.
+We are grateful to have the support from our bridal team for the pre/post wedding activities to make all of it happen, nice and smooth.